Analysis | How U.S. sanctions against Russia work

-Here’s how sanctions work.
+Here’s how U.S. sanctions against Russia work.

 What sanctions are

 They’re essentially an economic alternative to using military force to try to compel a country to do (or not do) something.
-There is a long list of economic punishments that the U.S., especially working in concert with other countries, can put together.
+There is a long list of economic punishments that the United States, especially working in concert with other countries, can put together.
 It includes: “trade embargoes; restrictions on particular exports or imports; denial of foreign assistance, loans, and investments; blocking of foreign assets under U.S. jurisdiction; and prohibition on economic transactions that involve U.S. citizens or businesses,” writes the Congressional Research Service.

-At any given time, the U.S. has sanctions levied against a dozen or more countries.
-Right now that list includes Iran, North Korea, Syria, Burundi, Belarus, Cuba, Libya, Venezuela, Russia, and many more.
+At any given time, the United States has sanctions levied against a dozen or more countries.
+Right now that list includes Iran, North Korea, Syria, Burundi, Belarus, Cuba, Libya, Venezuela, Russia and many more.

 Who imposes them